 Hear from Srikant Venkata about the Rainbow Network and how we help support members of the LGBTQ+ community.

-The RBS disability network was set up in 2013.
-We are a group of RBS employees who believe that, by promoting awareness of disability and its impact, we can create a better bank for colleagues, customers and the communities where we work.
-We're working together to help develop a truly inclusive culture within RBS, one that enables people, with all abilities, and those who care for others, to bring the best of themselves to work.
+We believe that by promoting awareness of disabilities and their impact, we can create a better bank for colleagues, customers and the communities we serve.
+We're working together to help develop a truly inclusive culture within RBS, one that enables people with all abilities, and those who care for others, to be recognised and valued for their talents.

 RBS Multicultural Network

-We are an employee led network, open to all colleagues across RBS.
-Our mission is to raise awareness of cultural differences in order to embed behaviours that allow business to be conducted ethically.
+We drive awareness of cultural differences in order to embed behaviours that allow business to be conducted ethically.
 In doing so we enhance the offerings to the diverse population of our employees, customers and the communities we serve.